Routine Tests During Pregnancy

-Antibodies: Proteins in the blood produced in reaction to foreign substances, such as bacteria and viruses that cause infection.
+Antibodies: Proteins in the blood that the body makes in reaction to foreign substances, such as bacteria and viruses.

 Bacteria: One-celled organisms that can cause infections in the human body.

-Cells: The smallest units of a structure in the body; the building blocks for all parts of the body.
+Cells: The smallest units of structures in the body.

-Chlamydia: A sexually transmitted infection caused by bacteria that can lead to pelvic inflammatory disease and infertility.
+Chlamydia: A sexually transmitted infection caused by bacteria.
+This infection can lead to pelvic inflammatory disease and infertility.

-Chromosomes: Structures that are located inside each cell in the body and contain the genes that determine a person’s physical makeup.
+Chromosomes: Structures that are located inside each cell in the body.
+They contain the genes that determine a person’s physical makeup.

 Diabetes Mellitus: A condition in which the levels of sugar in the blood are too high.

-Gene: A segment of DNA that contains instructions for the development of a person’s physical traits and control of the processes in the body.
-Genes are the basic units of heredity and can be passed down from parent to offspring.
+Gene: Segments of DNA that contain instructions for the development of a person’s physical traits and control of the processes in the body.
+The gene is the basic unit of heredity and can be passed from parent to child.

 Gestational Diabetes: Diabetes that arises during pregnancy.